nihalwashere/kafka-playground/README.md

 # Playing around with Kafka.js

-This example demonstrates how we can setup [Kafka.js](https://kafka.js.org/) with Node.js.
-We have bootstrapped Winston logger with `Kafka.js` and of-course a small example demonstrating the communication between `producer` and `consumer`.
+This example demonstrates how we can setup [Kafka.js](https://kafka.js.org/) with `Node.js`.
+We have bootstrapped [Winston logger](https://github.com/winstonjs/winston#readme) with `Kafka.js` and of-course a small example demonstrating the communication between `producer` and `consumer`.

 ## Kafka.js